 Areas of Study

-Theatre history and historiography, critical and dramatic theory, genre history and theory, production analysis and dramaturgy, women and theatre, archival access and training, contemporary performance arts, and design technology; Russian theatre, Greek theatre, ancient and modern, Asian theatre, English and American theatre and drama.
+Theatre history and historiography, critical and dramatic theory, genre history and theory, production analysis and dramaturgy, women and theatre, archival access and training, contemporary performance arts, design technology, Russian theatre, ancient and modern Greek theatre, Asian theatre, English and American theatre and drama.

 The doctoral program has close ties to the Lawrence and Lee Theatre Research Institute, a major archive in theatre studies.
-The Director, Mary Tarantino, and the Curator, Beth Kattelman, work directly with doctoral students on study and research projects.
-In addition, the Department of Theatre is affiliated with The Wexner Center for the Arts, a contemporary arts center and educational program at OSU, with a wide range of local, national, and international presentations in the visual and performance arts, film, video, and architecture.
+Director Mary Tarantino and Curator Beth Kattelman work directly with doctoral students on study and research projects.
+In addition, the Department of Theatre is affiliated with The Wexner Center for the Arts, a contemporary arts center and educational program at Ohio State, with a wide range of local, national, and international presentations in the visual and performance arts, film, video, and architecture.
 Also the university is a member of the Committee on Institutional Cooperation (CIC), an exchange program that allows students to study at other Big Ten universities and the University of Chicago.
 Exchange opportunities also exist with foreign universities.
-In addition, the Department of Theatre has developed a summer study program in London.

 General Program Requirements

 Ohio State operates on the semester system.
 A minimum residency of three years (excluding summer) is required, with at least 8 credit hours per semester